 Closed-end funds have the ability, subject to strict regulatory limits, to use leverage as part of their investment strategy.
 The use of leverage by a closed-end fund can allow it to achieve higher long-term returns, but also increases risk and the likelihood of share price volatility.
 Closed-end fund leverage can be classified as either structural leverage or portfolio leverage.
-At year-end 2013, at least 391 funds, accounting for 65 percent of closed-end funds, were using structural leverage, portfolio leverage consisting of tender option bonds or reverse repurchase agreements, or both as a part of their investment strategy (Figure 10).
+At year-end 2014, at least 372 funds, accounting for 65 percent of closed-end funds, were using structural leverage, portfolio leverage consisting of tender option bonds or reverse repurchase agreements, or both (Figure 10).